Qasim Khan of Shirvan

-Qasim Khan (Qasım xan; قاسم خان) was the khan of Shirvan who reigned twice in late 18th-century.
+Qasim Khan (قاسم خان) was the khan of Shirvan who reigned twice in late 18th century.

 Background

 He was born to Muhammad Said Khan of Shirvan and his second wife Mah Pari Khanum in 1763.
-His family belonged to House of Sarkar (آلِ سَرکار) of Khanchobani tribe (Xançobanı).
+His family belonged to House of Sarkar (آلِ سَرکار) of the Turkic Khanchobani tribe (Xançobanı).
 He had elder half-brothers Muhammad Riza Khan, Askar Khan and Mahmud bey, in addition to full-brother Isgandar bey.
-His half-sister Hamsa Khanum (1764 –1815) married to a local Shirvani bey while full-sisters, Halima Khanum (1765 – 1793) and Anakhanum Khanum (1774 – ?) married to their paternal cousins.
+His half-sister Hamsa Khanum (1764 –1815) married to a local Shirvani bey while full-sisters, Halima Khanum (1765–1793) and Anakhanum Khanum (1774 – ?) married to their paternal cousins.

 He was the only son of his father who was born during his reign.
 Following his father's execution in 1788 in Salyan, 25-year-old Qasim fled together with his brother Askar to Muhammad Hasan of Shaki, who gave them protection.
 According to Russian-Armenian major Averian Serebrov who was dispatched to the region in 1796, Fath-Ali Khan of Quba, deeming it necessary to have escaped heirs nearby to prevent any future obstacles to his rule, demanded the two Muhammad Hasan.
 When he refused, Fath Ali Khan marched on him with his army, seized Shaki, and captured Muhammad Hasan.
 However, the two already escaped and joined their cousins with Ibrahim Khalil Khan in Shusha.

 According to Isgandar bey Hajinsky, this account was merely hearsay propagated by Askar's supporters.
 He explains that Shabaddin Sultan of Arash, following orders from his overlord Muhammad Hasan Khan, used various pretexts to summon the sons of former khans who had previously taken refuge in Shusha.
 After arresting them, he sent the prisoners under escort to Shamakhi, accompanied by Fath Ali Khan's emissary Muhammad Karim Bey and Haji Said Bey, a trusted representative of the Khan of Shaki.
 However, when the convoy reached the Goychay river, one of Sarkar loyalists spread a false rumor that Fath Ali Khan had arrested Nukha nobles and was advancing on Shaki province with a large army.
 Believing this fabrication, Haji Said Bey immediately returned to Nukha and freed the imprisoned Shirvan khans' sons, who then fled to Avaria to seek protection from Umma Khan, offering their assistance in avenging his father Nutsal Khan's death in Fath Ali Khan's tent in 1774.